 Sometimes, pip will warn us that there’s a newer version.
 If this is the case now, read the post about upgrading pip for more information.

-Note, that it is generally a good idea to create a virtual environment and install your new packages in this environment.
-Now, that you have all that you need we will continue to the next section of this tutorial.
-If you use a tool such as pipx you can automatically install Python packages in virtual environments.
+Creating a virtual environment and installing your new packages in this environment is generally a good idea.
+Now that you have everything you need, we will continue to the next section of this tutorial.
+Using a tool such as pipx you can automatically install Python packages in virtual environments.
 Here’s a YouTube video on how to install Pandas and Anaconda:

 4 Steps to Convert JSON to Excel in Python

 In this section, we will go through, step-by-step, how to import JSON data and save it as an Excel file using Python.
 Here’s a summary of what this chapter will cover: 1) importing pandas and json, 2) reading the JSON data from a directory, 3) converting the data to a Pandas dataframe, and 4) using Pandas to_excel method to export the data to an Excel file.